The CURML welcomes you to its website!

 - Press factsheet,| Lausanne, November 10, 2013 - Factsheet on forensics report concerning the late President Yasser Arafat (pdf, 67ko).

 - During the elections that took place at the meeting of the Swiss Society of Forensic Medicine, Saturday, November 10, 2012 in Zurich-Kloten, Dr. Marc Augsburger was elected Vice President while remaining chairman of the toxicology section.
 On the other hand, Prof. Michael Thali, director of the Forensic Institute in Zurich, has been renewed for two years as president.
 Moreover, the CURML was distinguished by the number of collaborators at the executive committee.
 Dr.Marc Bollmann is the new chairman of the Forensic Medicine section.
 Dr.Vincent Castella remains President of the Section of Forensic Genetics.

-- First November 2012, a new outpost of the Violence Medical Unit of the CURML will be on operational duties at the Hospital of Yverdon-les-Bains.
+- Since November 2012, a new outpost of the Violence Medical Unit of the CURML is on operational duties at the Hospital of Yverdon-les-Bains.

 - At the last meeting of the IALM (International Academy of Legal Medicine) in Istanbul, Turkey in July 2012, Prof. Patrice Mangin, director of the CURML, was appointed Vice-President of the Academy.
 Dr. Tony Fracasso, head of theForensic Medicine Unit at the site of Geneva, was made treasurer of the society.
 Founded in 1938, in Bonn (Germany), the IALM is the oldest and most famous scientific association with international scope in the sphere of Legal Medicine and the Forensic Sciences.